ladevieq/c_kernel/README.md

 Interrupts are handled by assembly routines (ISRs).
 Those ISRs pushes vector index and error onto the stack and then calls the C interrupt wrapper.
 The wrapper will then dispatch the interrupt handling to the correct C function.

+Syscalls interrupts are dispatched to a table and return their values to userland.

 ### PIC
 The PIC is configured to allow only keyboard and timer interrupts as i don't need more that those two.
 Later on other interrupts will be forwarded to the CPU by the PIC as i need them.